 - I am perfectly happy to accommodate wherever possible a change of date or location subject to availability and will work with my couples as necessary to find a new date that works for everyone.

-- I conduct all my meetings online over Zoom to minimise travel and practise good social distancing.
+- I conduct all my meetings online over Zoom to minimise travel and practice good social distancing.